BrianMiller793/rpifreeswitch/README.md

 configuration, unless one is present.
 The one included here is for building _all_ of the modules that can be built on the Raspberry Pi.
 Some of the modules apparently need tweaks, but most of them will compile.

+## Minimal Configuration

+The configuration uses the `conf/minimal` files as a starting point, and then copies and modifies files from `conf/vanilla` to give a working starting point to register endpoints and make calls between the extensions.